interpretml/DiCE/README.rst

 We are working on adding the following features to DiCE:

 * Support for using DiCE for debugging machine learning models
-* Constructed English phrases (e.g., `desired outcome if feature1 was changed`) and other ways to output the counterfactual examples
+* Constructed English phrases (e.g., ``desired outcome if feature was changed``) and other ways to output the counterfactual examples
+* Evaluating feature attribution methods like LIME and SHAP on necessity and sufficiency metrics using counterfactuals (see `this paper <https://arxiv.org/abs/2011.04917>`_)
 * Support for Bayesian optimization and other algorithms for generating counterfactual explanations
 * Better feasibility constraints for counterfactual generation